People

 Email

 Adam received his B.A. in Cognitive Science and M.S. in Biostatistics from the University of Southern California.
 He is currently a Ph.D. student in Psychology (Cognition, Brain, & Behavior) at Harvard University.
-His research focuses on how environmental stressors and hormones influence adolescent brain development, emotion processing, and cognitive control.
-He is especially interested in understanding how these developmental trajectories influence prosocial behavior, antisocial behavior, and judgments of right and wrong.
+His research focuses on how sex hormones influence brain development during puberty and give rise to psychological sex differences.
+Adam is also interested in the genetic, social, and environmental factors associated with pubertal timing, disorders of sexual development, and gender diversity.

 Email